 U.S. Social Security

 U.S. social security contribution is relatively simple.
-We all pay (subject to a totalization agreement) 6.2 percent and your employer pays 6.2 percent.
-If you’re self-employed, you pay 12.4 percent.
-You don’t pay Social Security taxes on earnings greater than the annual cap.
-You and your employer each pay 1.45 percent.
+We all pay (subject to a totalization agreement) a portion and the employer pays a portion.
+If you are self-employed, you pay both.
+You do not pay Social Security taxes on earnings greater than the annual cap.
+You and your employer each pay a percentage.

 When a person reaches a certain age, they begin receiving social security payments.
 A person can typically elect to begin receiving U.S. Social Security at different ages, and then based on the total income received by the person, that will determine whether a portion or all of their social security is taxed (when a person earns less additional income, then less of the social security is taxed, and vice versa).

 Foreign Retirement Pension

 See below under Article 8 for discussion regarding CPFs (a foreign retirement pension).

 5. Isn’t a Superannuation just like U.S. Social Security?